 The Koru 4 Berth is very similar to the Budget 4-Berth, but will obviously be a newer vehicle, and features a gas central heating system as well as an electric heater.

-The Koru 6 Berth motorhome offers comfortable living and sleeping space for a family of up to six adults, with LPG-powered central heating and large rear windows with enviable views.
-It has three seatbelts in the driver’s cab and four in the main cabin, all the kitchen facilities you’d expect (fridge, microwave, sink, hot and cold running water and four-burner gas stove with grill and oven) and three double beds, well-spaced — plus a built-in LCD TV.
+The Koru 6 Berth motorhome offers comfortable living and sleeping space for a family of up to six adults, with LPG-powered central heating, built-in LCD TV, and large rear windows with enviable views.
+It has three seatbelts in the driver’s cab and four in the main cabin.
+Plus, you'll get to enjoy all the kitchen facilities you’d expect such as the fridge, microwave, sink, hot and cold running water, and four-burner gas stove with grill and oven.
+The three double beds are well-fitted for the entire family.

 Wendekreisen offers different insurance options, including a reduction of excess or bond.
 A credit card imprint is sufficient; they only charge in case of damage or fines.
 The three insurance options (more than you get with some companies!) are:

-Standard insurance with tyre and windscreen cover: NZ $22.00 per day with an excess of $1500 for drivers over 25 years ($2000 for drivers of 21 to 24 years) for any single vehicle accident, with zero excess payable for windscreen and tyre damage.
+Standard insurance with tyre and windscreen cover: NZ $30 per day with an excess of $1500 for drivers over 25 years ($2000 for drivers of 21 to 24 years) for any single-vehicle accident, with zero excess payable for windscreen and tyre damage.

 These are all capped at 50 days.